Ugrashravas/paniniprotocol/docs/index.md

 ---
 ## [📄 View Translations](translation.md)

-The decipherment and translation of the United States constitution are available [here](translation.md).
+The decipherment and translation of the [United States constitution are available here](translation.md).

+The decipherment and translation of [short English words are available here](translation.md).

 Additionally, we have also deciphered many of the *shortest* English words, and even deciphered Nietzche's "Also sprach Zarathustra" from the original German beyond the unicity distance.
 These will be uploaded here in due time.